Tyler O'Neill Preview, Player Props: Cardinals vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff ranks seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.0 strikeouts per nine innings put together by the Orioles pitching staff ranks 11th in the league.

-- The Orioles' 4.04 team ERA ranks 12th among all league pitching staffs.
+- The Orioles have a 4.05 team ERA that ranks 11th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.